ray-project/ray/doc/source/rllib/checkpointing.rst

 see below) from a given
 checkpoint directory.

-From Ray 2.1 on, you can find the checkpoint version written in the ``rllib_checkpoint.json`` file at the top-level of your checkpoint directory.
+From Ray 2.40 on, you can find the checkpoint version written in the ``metadata.json`` file inside any checkpoint directory.
-RLlib does not use this file or information therein, it solely exists for the user's convenience.
+RLlib doesn't use this file and it solely exists for your convenience.

-From Ray RLlib 2.0 and up, all checkpoint versions will be backward compatible, meaning some RLlib version 2.x will be able to handle any checkpoints created by RLlib 2.0 or any version up to 2.x.
+From `Ray 2.40` and up, all RLlib checkpoints are backward compatible, meaning an RLlib checkpoint created with Ray `2.x` can be read and handled by `Ray 2.x+n`, as long as `x >= 40`.
+The Ray team makes sure of not breaking this guarantee in the future through comprehensive CI tests on checkpoints taken with each Ray version, making sure every single commit

 Multi-agent Algorithm checkpoints